ersilia-os/outreachy-contributions/README.md

 split.keys()  # splits are available
 ```

-- name and save notebook `data_handling.ipynb` in the notebooks/
+save notebook `data_handling.ipynb` in the notebooks/

 3- Using python scripts for automation and easily reproducible, this can be found in scripts/

-- to download, load and save dataset, the script can easily be run
+to download, load and save dataset, the script can easily be run using:

-`python data_handling.py`
+`python ./scripts/data_handling.py`

-Finally, dataset has been successfully downloaded, loaded and saved into the data/, notebook saved in the notebooks/ and script saved in scripts/
+Dataset has been successfully downloaded, loaded and saved into the data/, notebook saved in the notebooks/ and script saved in scripts/.

+### Featurising the data

+__Featuriser__: _Ersilia Compound Embeddings_ (eos2gw4)

+This is useful in predicting bioavailability, because it encodes chemical and bioactivity information of drug molecules not just the structure.
+Therefore providing comprehensive molecular representation and since bioavailability is influenced by chemical structure, physicochemical properties and biology activity, its better suited.
+Also it is pretrained on bioactive molecules from FS-Mol and chEMBL, which ensures it captures meaningful patterns from well-established datasets and similarities between drugs which make machine learning generalize better.

+#### Steps to featurise the data:

+Since the featuriser is a representation model from ersilia hub, and previously installed [ersilia](https://github.com/AzeematRaji/ersilia-outreachy/edit/main/README.md#installing-ersilia)

+1- fetch the model:

+`ersilia fetch eos2gw4`

+2- serve the model:

+`ersilia serve eos2gw4`

+3- run, passing the saved dataset as the input, specify the output in a file:

+`ersilia run -i ./data/bioavailabilty.csv -o ./data/featurised_bioavailability.csv`

+this will take your dataset and return a featurised dataset in the file specified.

+4- Using python scripts for automation and easily reproducible, can be found /scripts. run:
+`python ./scripts/bio_data_featurising.py`

+this will return a featurised dataset in the data/ successfully.